DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/10 Formats/20 Format the Content Programmatically.md

-The HtmlEditor provides the following API methods to format the content:
+The HTML Editor provides the following API methods to format the content:

 <table class="dx-table">
     <tr>